-We have offices in New York City and Portland, OR, as well as staff in remote locations all over the world.
+We have offices in New York City and Portland, OR, as well as one person working from San Francisco.

 Kahlief Adams, Technical Support Representative